dougeby/IntuneDocs/intune/apple-school-manager-set-up-ios.md

 (Optional) ASM supports synching class roster data to Azure Active Directory (AD) using Microsoft School Data Sync (SDS).
 Complete the following steps to use SDS to sync school data.

 1. On the **Enrollment Program Token** blade, select either the blue information banner or **Connect SDS**.
 2. Select **Allow Microsoft School Data Sync to use this token**, setting to **Allow**.
-This allows Intune to connect with SDS in Office 365.
+This setting allows Intune to connect with SDS in Office 365.
-3. Select **Set up Microsoft School Data Sync** to enable the connection between ASM and Azure AD.
-Learn more about [how to setup School Data Sync](https://support.office.com/article/Install-the-School-Data-Sync-Toolkit-8e27426c-8c46-416e-b0df-c29b5f3f62e1).
+3. To enable a connection between ASM and Azure AD, select **Set up Microsoft School Data Sync**.
+Learn more about [how to set up School Data Sync](https://support.office.com/article/Install-the-School-Data-Sync-Toolkit-8e27426c-8c46-416e-b0df-c29b5f3f62e1).
 4. Click **OK** to save and continue.

 ## Sync ASM managed devices